Estimating the amount of paint you will need to paint your house is not rocket science.

 In this case, the same rule as for interior surfaces applies.

-A general guide for the amount of paint needed for exteriors includes the following;
+The standard guide for the amount of paint needed for exteriors includes the following;

 |Exterior Area||Paint Quantity|